amwaters/LangChainTemplate/readme.md

    OPENAI_API_KEY=my-openai-key
    ```

+5. Configure options in `.vscode/settings.json`

-5. Hit F5 to say hello to an AI!
+6. Hit F5 to say hello to an AI!

-6. Start developing your app in the `Source` folder.
+7. Start developing your app in the `Source` folder.

 ## Directory